daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

 ## Introduction

-When running tasks asynchronously often you find youself in a web of callback handlers.
+When running tasks asynchronously often you find yourself in a web of callback handlers.
 This blog entry tries to explore the idea of using python generators as coroutines to solve this using python 2.7.